funkypenguin/feeling-responsive/_posts/tutorial/2014-04-17-monitoring-osx-with-icinga-nagios-nrpe.md

 # Exclusions

-I haven&#8217;t covered adding the services to Icinga &#8211; if you&#8217;re comfortable with Icinga and NRPE already, it&#8217;ll be obvious from the command definitions above.
+I haven't covered adding the services to Icinga &#8211; if you're comfortable with Icinga and NRPE already, it'll be obvious from the command definitions above.

  [1]: http://www.icinga.org "Icinga"